-The Housing Executive has shown in the past and continues to show that by stakeholders working together we can all make a difference.
-This is evidenced by my own involvement as the Housing Executive tenant representative and independent member on the Tenant and Customer Services Committee.
-This is a role I take very seriously as I meet with other independent committee members as well as the Chief Executive, Chairperson and Board members from the Housing Executive.
+The Housing Executive has shown in the past and continues to show that by all stakeholders working together we can all make a difference.
+This is evidenced by my own involvement as an independent member on the Tenant & Customer Services Committee, a role I take very seriously as the Housing Executive tenant representative on the Committee along with other independent members and Housing Executive Board members.

-Patricia McQuillan MBE - Vice Chair of the Central Housing Forum and Chair of the Rural Residents Forum
+Patricia McQuillan MBE - Vice chair of Central Housing Forum and Chair of Rural Residents Forum